pragma-/Plang/doc/README.md

      Validator error: In function call for `add`, expected Real for parameter `b` but got String

 The return type annotation can be omitted if it can be inferred from the parameters or function body.
+Of course, it's always possible to explicitly specify a return type annotation.
 In the following example, Plang will throw a compile-time type error because `f` attempts to return a value that is not a `Real`:

     > fn f(x) -> Real "42"
      Validator error: in definition of function `f`: cannot return value of type String from function declared to return type Real